Terraserver.com: History

 Aerial Images was a part of the original project that involved Microsoft and Compaq as a demonstration of the real-world scalability of SQL Server and Microsoft's Windows NT Server.
-Aerial Images brought in satellite imagery from Sovinformsputnik (the Russian Federal Space Agency) and GeoEye.
+Aerial Images brought in satellite imagery from Sovinformsputnik (the Russian Federal Space Agency) and Orbital Imaging Corporation (later renamed GeoEye).
 TerraServer expanded its partnerships and became an image provider for LandVoyage and the DigitalGlobe family of companies: GlobeXplorer and AirPhotoUSA, as well as imagery from the USGS and USDA.

 After an agreement that ended in January 2000, the operations split into two pieces.
 Aerial Images kept the TerraServer.com domain name to create a commercial site selling custom selected imagery.
 Microsoft went forward with their own imagery project, which provides access to United States Geological Survey imagery.
 The Microsoft project used the TerraServer brand name in a variety of ways including terraserver.homeadvisor.com, terraserver.microsoft.com, and terraserver.msn.com.
 In 2003, Microsoft rebranded its research service as TerraServer-USA, and then Microsoft Research Maps.
 There may exist confusion between the two sites, because of the name similarity.
 However, TerraServer.com, Inc. is the sole owner of the registered trademark TerraServer.
 The "TerraServer" name is a reference to 'Terra', which is Latin for 'earth' or 'land'.